Rossliu/eiffel/snippets/ETF-chess-challenge/README.md

 ![Moves of Bishop](docs/bishop.png)

-Please read and understand the design/code and ensure that you get it working.

 Ensure that you understand how these pieces move.
 The abstract algorithm for any piece is in class MOVE.

+Please read and understand the design/code and ensure that you get it working correctly to specification.

 ## Undo/redo design pattern